vbluemer/Homogenization_for_Damask/docs/problem_definition.md

 - yield_condition

-(`stress_strain_curve`, `modulus_degradation`) The definition to be used for yielding detection.
-Supports detection through percentage of permanent plastic deformation derived from stress-strain curve and through modulus degradation.
+(`stress_strain_curve`, `modulus_degradation`,`plastic work`) The definition to be used for yielding detection.
+Supports detection through percentage of permanent plastic deformation derived from stress-strain curve, through modulus degradation, and plastic work done on the microstructure.
 Stress-strain curve condition takes the strain set in `plastic_strain_yield` as yielding threshold.
 It is recommend to only use this condition in uni-axial load cases.
 Modulus degradation is a energetic yielding condition which compares the ratio between strain and deformation energy.
 Degradation of this ratio indicates yielding in linear elastic materials.
-Factor of change in this ratio used for yielding threshold can be set in the `modulus_degradation_percentage` setting.
+Factor of change in this ratio used for yielding threshold can be set in the `modulus_degradation_percentage` setting. `plastic_work` computes the accumulated plastic work based on slip on the individual slip systems and compares it to a user-defined threshold.

 ### Plastic strain yield